 Hydrangea anomala petiolaris is one of the best of the ornamental vines and useful because it will grow and flower even in a northern exposure.
 This is a large heavy vine that requires a very sturdy support.
 Reddish brown, peeling bark is attractive in the winter.
+Superb growing up the trunk of large shade trees, walls, fences, or along a stone wall.

-CULTURE: Full sun or shade; needs afternoon shade in the Deep South and in western Zones 9 and 10.
-Plant in rich, moisture-retentive, well-drained soil.
-Climbs with the aid of rootlike holdfasts, which cling to almost any surface.
-Climbing Hydrangea's growth habit is unusual for a vine, because plants have lateral branches that will grow out as much as 3′ from the supporting structure, giving a rich, deep texture that is quite unlike that of other vines, which more typically twine up a narrow support.
+- Climbing Hydrangea's growth habit is unusual for a vine, because plants have lateral branches that will grow out as much as 3′ from the supporting structure, giving a rich, deep texture that is quite unlike that of other vines, which more typically twine up a narrow support.

-GROWTH: Slow growing for first 2 or 3 years, but vigorous and fast growing once established (this is an example of that old gardener's saying about vines: first it sleeps, then it creeps, then it leaps.
+- Slow growing for first 2 or 3 years, but vigorous and fast growing once established (this is an example of that old gardener's saying about vines: first it sleeps, then it creeps, then it leaps.
 A little patience will be amply rewarded.).

 - May take 3–5 years to start blooming.